richard-hajek/docker-script/README.md

 ## Quickstart

-Take any Dockerfile, and add label "docker-script.export" with path to what you want exported from the image, for example
+Take any Dockerfile, and add label `docker-script.export` with path to what you want exported from the image, for example

 ```Dockerfile
 FROM ubuntu:latest